These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 C. It requires special techniques to prevent water absorption

-T7D – Basic repair and testing; soldering, use of a voltmeter, ammeter, and ohmmeter
+T7D – Basic repair and testing: soldering; using basic test instruments; connecting a voltmeter, ammeter, or ohmmeter

 T7D01 (B)